Skip to main content

 • Tech Connect Hub: Develop a web portal that helps connect mainstream wireless tech companies/developers to people with disabilities and service professionals to facilitate inclusive design and evaluation of their products.

-• Smart Tech for Independence Hackathon: Engage people with disabilities and students from diverse backgrounds in wireless innovation using a co-design and interdisciplinary teaming approach.
+• Smart Tech for Independence Hackathon (HACK-cess): Engage people with disabilities and students from diverse backgrounds in wireless innovation using a co-design and interdisciplinary teaming approach.
 Learn more about Hack-cess Hackathon (tent.
 Feb.
 2025)

 Deliverables